tczartoryski/ecommerce-car-shop/README.md

 # Ecommerce Marketplacec Car Shop
-Welcome to our Ecommerce Car Marketplace, a feature-rich web application built with Python Django and React JavaScript.
+Welcome to our Ecommerce Car Marketplace, a feature-rich web application built with Python Django and React TypeScript.
 This platform empowers users to buy and sell cars seamlessly, providing a user-friendly interface for both sellers and buyers.

 http://178.156.150.202:3000/